 Contents

-Traced back to when Hiragana was first created, it was not widely accepted by the people.
-Compared to Katakana, which is popular among educated males, Hiragana was mainly written by females who are not allowed to receive high education.
-Therefore, it was called 女手 “onna-de” or 女文字 “onna-mo-ji”, which means “women’s writing”.
+When Hiragana was first created, it was not widely accepted by the people.
+Compared to katakana, which is popular among educated men, hiragana was mainly written by women who were not allowed to receive high education.

-There are some well-known works written by the females with hiragana at that time, such as The Tale of Genji and The Tale of the Bamboo Cutter.
+Therefore, it was called 女手 “onna-de” or 女文字 “onna-mo-ji,” which means “women’s writing.
+There are some well-known works written by women in hiragana at that time, such as The Tale of Genji and The Tale of the Bamboo Cutter.

-Basic knowledge about Kana and Kanji
+Basic Knowledge about Kana and Kanji

 五十音 ”Gojūon”

-- 濁音dakuon : Also known as voiced sound.
+- 濁音 (dakuon) : Also known as voiced sound.
 There are 20 of them.
 Dakuon characters have two dots on the upper right of kana.
-(For example, Hiragana: が, ざ, だ, ば; Katakana: ガ, ザ, だ, ば)

-- 半濁音 handakuon: Also known as semi-voiced sound.
+(For example, Hiragana: が, ざ, だ, ば; Katakana: ガ, ザ, だ, ば) - 半濁音 (handakuon): Also known as semi-voiced sound.
 There are 5 of them, which have a small circle one the upper right of kana.
-(Hiragana: ぱ, ぴ, ぷ, ぺ, ぽ; Katakana: パ, ピ, プ, ペ, ポ)

-- 拗音 yōon: ゃ, ゅ, ょ, which are the small form of や, ゆ, よ.
+(Hiragana: ぱ, ぴ, ぷ, ぺ, ぽ; Katakana: パ, ピ, プ, ペ, ポ) - 拗音 (yōon): ゃ, ゅ, ょ, which are the small form of や, ゆ, よ.

-- 促音 sokuon: っ also known as “small tsu” or “silent tsu”, derived from つ .
+- 促音 (sokuon): っ also known as “small tsu” or “silent tsu”, derived from つ .

-Why Japanese needs three writing systems?
+Why does Japanese need three writing systems?

 Hiragana